starlitriver/starlitriver.github.io/content/biology/cell biology/mitosis.md

 condensation of chromosomes

-during prophase, the [[DNA replication|DNA that was replicated]] during [[interphase]] is condensed from strands with lengths reaching 0.7 μm down to 0.2-0.3 μm this way, the loose and string like DNA become clumped together
+during prophase, the [[DNA replication|DNA that was replicated]] during interphase is condensed from strands with lengths reaching 0.7 μm down to 0.2-0.3 μm this way, the loose and string like DNA become clumped together

 movement of centrosomes

-Replicated [[centrosome]] from interphase move apart towards opposite poles of the cell, powered by centrosome associated [[motor proteins]] interdigitated [[microtubule|microtubules]] from each [[centrosome]] interact with each other, helping to move the [centrosomes](https://en.wikipedia.org/wiki/Centrosome "Centrosome") to opposite poles
+Replicated [[centrosome]] from interphase move apart towards opposite poles of the cell, powered by centrosome associated motor proteins interdigitated [[microtubule|microtubules]] from each [[centrosome]] interact with each other, helping to move the [centrosomes](https://en.wikipedia.org/wiki/Centrosome "Centrosome") to opposite poles

-chromatin begins to condense and centrioles move to the opposite sides of the cell, creating spindle fibres between them.
-As sister chromatids become visible, the nucleus disappears in prophase.
+chromatin begins to condense and centrioles move to the opposite sides of the cell, creating spindle fibers between them as sister chromatids become visible, the nucleus disappears in prophase

 ## metaphase